Warning: Super long post.

 Chips: Many chip brands are vegan (e.g. some Doritos are vegan), so many that I can’t list them all.
 You’ll find several options at Whole Foods.
 Typically you want to avoid the ones are cheddar or sour cream flavored.

 Harvest Snaps: Harvest Snaps are a relatively healthy snack in the chip aisle made from green peas.
 Check the ingredients, because some flavors are vegan, and some are not.

 Rice cakes: A bit boring, but if you want a low calorie snack, Whole Foods has multiple types of rice cakes that are vegan-friendly.

-Most grocery stores have a couple of these, but not the same variety as Whole Foods.
+Most grocery stores have a couple of these, but not the same variety as Whole Foods, which has a ton of store-bought vegan desserts.
 You’ll find most of these in the non-dairy freezer section.